 Sundays: Holy Eucharist, Rite I 8:00 a.m.
-Our spoken service with scripture readings, prayers, and Holy Communion.
+This is our traditional spoken service with scripture readings, prayers and Holy Communion.

-Holy Eucharist Rite II 10:30 a.m. with choir.
-Free valet parking and child care are available for the 10:30 service only.
+Holy Eucharist Rite II 10:30 a.m.
+Our Rite II service is perfect for those seeking a more contemporary approach to worship.
+Hymns, scripture readings, prayer and Holy Communion each week.
+Free valet parking and child care are available at this service only.

 Our Mission Statement